jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/17_study_characteristics.md

     text: |
         Present all the included studies in a tabular or graphic format which allows users of the review to compare the key characteristics easily.

         Is the review of the effects of interventions?
 If so, present a summary of characteristics of the interventions of each study so they can also be compared easily.
+summary:
+    text: Cite each included study and present its characteristics.
 ---

 Cite each included study and present its characteristics.